Shamiso-Tirivanhu/Credit-Card-Fraud-Detection-/README.md

 - Loading the dataset using Pandas.

 - Checking for missing values and handling them accordingly.

+- The dataset was largely imbalanced.
+To circumvent this, the data set was split into fraudent transactions and normal transactions.

+- 492 data samples of data sets was taken from the imbalanced data which was

 - Feature scaling and selection.